 What should my child bring to 4-H camp?

 Camp Concord cabins have wood structure floors, walls and roofing.
 Most cabins have electricity.
 Generally, items appropriate for camp include a sleeping bag, pillow, flashlight, warm jacket, toilet articles, and several changes of clothing, musical instruments, and theme clothing items.
 Please note that we have also identified exclusionary items your child can not bring to camp in order to enrich the camp experience.
 These items may include computers, PDAs, money, and cell phones.

 My child is not a member of 4-H; may he/she still attend a 4-H camp?

 All children who meet the age criteria for 4-H camp are welcome to register for camp.
 Frequently, 4-H members will invite their friends to accompany them to camp.
 The policy of the University of California is to enroll all camp participants in 4-H for the purpose of medical and accident insurance coverage.
 We hope that the experience is meaningful to the non-4-H participant and they will consider joining a 4-H club after attending camp.
 Camp fee is $250.
 (New members also have an additional fee for 4-H enrollment.
 Call 530-621-5503 for more information.)
 After April 1st the cost will increase $50.

-The registration packets will be available February 1st, and include general information about the camper, emergency contacts, a medical treatment form, and a code of conduct.
+The registration survey will be available mid-February, and include general information about the camper, emergency contacts, a medical treatment form, and a code of conduct.
 It is the policy of the University of California that all 4-H programs require camp participants sign a Code of Conduct prior to attending camp.
 This document outlines all the rules for the delegates, including dress codes.